romanste/Stepik/README.md

 # Stepik
-This is a repository for https://stepik.org/course/575
+This is a repository for training tasks from Stepik course https://stepik.org/course/575 Welcome, stranger!

-Mucha shaka paka
-MUCHA
-SHAKA
-PAKA

-This is the last line.